RoyiNamir/ng-stats2/README.md

  [![enter image description here][1]][1]

-2. Activated via a single line of JS script (can also be at the head):
+2. Activated via a single line of  script tag (can also be at the HEAD):

          // put the url of the file in the right place.
         <script src="http://output.jsbin.com/tazemuy/4.js"></script>